OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See controls for threats through use
 * DETECTODD.
 Implement tools to detect whether input is excentric or invalid - also called input validation (Datascience)

-  Purpose: by detecting odd input, input can be discard to prevent unwanted model behaviour.
+  Purpose: by detecting odd input, input can be discarded (or corrected) to prevent unwanted model behaviour.
 Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.

+  TODOGROUP: Look into methods of filtering adversarial attaqcks through purifiers/denoisers

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?